Ready to purchase Disney World tickets for your trip?

 Currently, Park Hopping is only available after 2 p.m. and guests must have made a Park Pass reservation for the first park they wish to visit in order to hop.

-Important note: Park Hopping is subject to the park’s capacity.
+- Park Hopping is subject to the park’s capacity.
+Although very, very rare, there may be days when park hopping is not allowed.
 Guests wishing to check on the status of Park Hopping can dial (407) 560-5000.

 Park Hopper Cost